jnyfah/jnyfah.github.io/_posts/phanes4.md

 ## What lock-free actually means

 Lock-free does not mean no synchronization it just means no mutexes.
 The threads still coordinate, they just do it with atomic operations and memory ordering guarantees instead of locks.
-I have added links to resources at the end of this post for more insights to atomic operations.

 The deque needs three operations just like the normal deque: